wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 ```

 The second level uses `core.async`, there is one event bus for the app (that's a `core.async`
-channel), and from this bus there is a pub/sub, then I use `services` that are registered
+channel), and from this bus there is a pub/sub, then it uses `services` that are registered
 into the pub/sub at component level.

 Example setup code to init app bus and pub/sub